Water main break damages Centerville Road in Warwick

 WARWICK, R.I.
 (WPRI) — The westbound lanes of Centerville Road (Route 117) are currently closed as crews work to repair a water main break.

-Deputy Chief Michael Lima said the break happened around 9 a.m. in the area of 501 Centerville Road and it caused the pavement to buckle in several spots.
+Warwick Deputy Police Chief Michael Lima said the break happened around 9 a.m. in the area of 501 Centerville Road and it caused the pavement to buckle in several spots.

 Both off-ramps from I-95 are also closed at this time and drivers are urged to avoid the area if possible until repairs are made.